rsoeroso/ECE140A/Lab6/README.md

 <p align="center"> <b><i>Above is the complete circuit for Tutorial 2.</i></b> </p>

-With both tutorials completed, we now have the necessary tools for the Midterm Challenge!
+With both tutorials completed, we now have the necessary tools to complete the Midterm Challenge!

 <hr>